Pylons/pyramid/docs/narr/security.rst

            ]

-The example ACL indicates that the :data:`repoze.bfg.security.Everyone` principal -- a special system-defined principal indicating, literally, everyone -- is allowed to view the blog, the ``group:editors`` principal is allowed to add to and edit the blog.
+The example ACL indicates that the :data:`pyramid.security.Everyone` principal -- a special system-defined principal indicating, literally, everyone -- is allowed to view the blog, the ``group:editors`` principal is allowed to add to and edit the blog.